varunk08/pie/readme.md

+A collection of python scripts mainly for learning the language.

+Books:
-This is stuff from the book "Python Crash Course" by E. Matthes.
+1. "Python Crash Course" by E. Matthes.
+2. "Automate the boring stuff with python" .